giftdibs/giftdibs-api/README.md

 ### `/dibs`

 - `500` Dib not found.
+- `501` Dib failed validation.
-- `501` User does not have permission to dib that gift.
+- `502` User does not have permission to dib that gift.
+- `503` Gift has already been dibbed.